mhutter/gl-env/README.md

 # `gl-env`

-Bulk-edit Project-level CI/CD variables in GitLab.
+Bulk-edit Group- and Project-level CI/CD variables in GitLab.

 This tools allows you to define your desired variables in a YAML file, and then diff or apply them automatically.